-Before knowing how to sew a button, you will first need to know the proper placement of the button in relation to its buttonhole:
+Before knowing how to sew a button, you will first need to know the first place for the button in relation to its buttonhole:

 If the buttonhole is vertical, the button should be aligned at the top of the buttonhole.

 If the buttonhole is horizontal, the button should be aligned on the side of the buttonhole that is nearest the garment’s edge in that particular area.
-For example, in the photo below, the edge of the cuff is on the left, therefore the button is aligned at the left side of the buttonhole.
+For example, in the photo below, the first button hole is about an inch long and at the edge of the cuff on the left.
+Therefore the button is aligned at the left side of the buttonhole.

 Shank Buttons

-As previously mentioned, there are two types of buttons that are attached to a garment by sewing, these are called shank and sew-through buttons.
+As previously mentioned, two types of buttons are attached to a garment by sewing, these are called shank and sew-through buttons.

 A shank button has a solid surface with a shank on its underside.
 The shank is a piece, often shaped as a small loop, that creates space between the button and the fabric.
 Because the shank causes the button to sit higher above the fabric, this type of button is most recommended for use on garments with bulky or heavy-weight fabrics.